-This time, it’s changing up the way you track website visitors and conversions.
-Over a year ago, Facebook created a way to track people who have visited your website while logged into Facebook.
-It also created a similar method to track website conversions.
-For both tracking tasks, Facebook had you generate code – called a pixel – to paste onto your website.
+After initially introducing the Facebook pixel as a (powerful) way to track people who have visited your website while logged into Facebook, Facebook moved to a one pixel system.
+The Facebook Pixel allows you to track website visitors and conversions made from your ads.
+For both tracking tasks, Facebook has you generate code – called a pixel – to paste onto your website.

 This post looks at how to set up the Facebook custom audience pixel with the goal to track your website visitors, but does include some basic information on how to take the additional steps to set up your conversion tracking as well.
 Setting up your conversion tracking is a more involved and separate process, but it would still begin with generating and adding your Facebook pixel code to your website.